Red Scorpion: Critical response

+Leonard Maltin gave the film a "bomb" rating, citing it to be a "bottom-of-the-barrel actioner".
 Kevin Thomas of the Los Angeles Times described it as "a numskull live-action comic book" that, despite showing Lundgren's charisma, is likely to hurt his career.
 Stephen Holden of The New York Times wrote that Lundgren's physique is the film's true star, as it communicates more emotion than his acting.
+Noel Murray of The A.V.
+Club gave a more positive review, stating that "If Abramoff’s intention was to make the case for military intervention in communist-controlled countries, then Red Scorpion falls well short.
+But if he wanted to prove that America is the world leader in awesome pop trash, then the closing-credits soundtrack of rock ’n’ roll and artillery fire says it all.
+Mission accomplished."

 Sequel

 A sequel, Red Scorpion 2, appeared in 1994, although the story is largely unrelated to the first installment.